berachain/docs/apps/bex/content/developers/contracts/lp_tokens/underlying.md

 ### Pre-minted LP Tokens

-Some pools in BEX might have pre-minted LP tokens.
+Some pools in BeraSwap might have pre-minted LP tokens.
 In such cases:

 1. Use `lpToken.getVirtualSupply()` instead of `lpToken.totalSupply()`
 2. If you've staked your LP tokens, calculate your total LP token balance as: